charitha079/Devops_Course_preparation/09_Kubernetes/1_Module/2_Orchestration_work_flow.md

 			- Caution:
 				Scheduler does not run Pods
 				It only assigns Pods to nodes
+### 3.4) Controller-manager

+kube-controller-manager continuously reconciles the desired state with the actual state of the cluster by running multiple controllers like node, replica, deployment, and endpoint controllers.

+		- Maintains correct number of Pods
+		 	 	If a Pod crashes → creates a new one
+		- Monitors node health
+				If a node becomes NotReady → reschedules Pods
+		- Handles Deployments & ReplicaSets
+		   		Rolling updates
+				Rollbacks
+				Scaling
+		- Manages Services & Endpoints
+			 	Updates which Pods receive traffic
+		- Cleans up resources
+				Deletes all objects when a namespace is deleted

 2)Workernode(data plane) :

 		1)kubelet: Pod lifecycle manager